0409 661 342 contact@cooeetours.com.au Brisbane HQ

 412 reviews

-Known to the Djab Wurrung and Jardwadjali people as Gariwerd, the Grampians is one of Victoria's most treasured natural landscapes.
-Located approximately 260 kilometres west of Melbourne, this 168,000-hectare national park is a spectacular tapestry of sandstone mountains, cascading waterfalls, wildflower-studded valleys and ancient Aboriginal cultural heritage sites spanning more than 20,000 years.
+Known to the Jardwadjali and Djab Wurrung peoples as Gariwerd, the Grampians is one of Victoria's most treasured natural landscapes.
+Located approximately 260 km west of Melbourne, this 168,000-hectare national park is a spectacular tapestry of sandstone mountains, cascading waterfalls, wildflower-studded valleys and ancient Aboriginal cultural heritage sites spanning more than 20,000 years.

 What You'll Experience